SaM-92/energy-data-entsoe/README.md

 ## Contact

-For any queries or suggestions, please reach out to [Your Contact Information].
+For any queries or suggestions, please reach out to [LinkedIn](https://www.linkedin.com/in/saeed-misaghian/) or [sam.misaqian@gmail.com](mailto:sam.misaqian@gmail.com).